 '''

 Console(config)#spanning-tree transmission-limit 4

 Console(config)#

 '''

 max-hops This command configures the maximum number of hops in the region before a BPDU is discarded.
-Use the no form to restore the default.
+Use the no form of the command to set the number of hops to the default value.

 max-hops hop-number